sassoftware/sas-studio-custom-steps/_template/README.md

 ## Change Log

+* Version 1.4 (05APR2024)
+    * Added explanation for purpose of extras sub folder and removed .zip file
 * Version 1.3 (22DEC2023)
     * Added sample code snippets to remove intermediate tables, macros and macro variables that are created by the step
 * Version 1.2 (04SEP2023)